webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 [[Image:svgGrandTour_eyeball_eyelashes.png||200px]]

-The '''stroke-linejoin''' property prevents the stroke from rendering too far past the sharp corner of the eye where the eyelids meet.
+The beveled '''stroke-linejoin''' property prevents the stroke from rendering too far past the sharp corner of the eye where the eyelids meet.

 ==Applying eyeliner==